mlpack/mlpack/doc/quickstart/python.md

 dataset = df.drop('label', axis = 1)

 # Split the dataset using mlpack.
 The output comes back as a dictionary,
-# which we'll unpack for clarity of code.
+# which we will unpack for clarity of code.
 output = mlpack.preprocess_split(input_=dataset,
                                  input_labels=labels,
                                  test_ratio=0.3)